 There’s been a lot of buzz lately about the power of Facebook advertising.
 Marketers everywhere are investing marketing budgets in this channel because of its laser-focused targeting capabilities and potential reach.
 According to a HubSpot study, there’s an estimated 1.39 billion active users on Facebook a month and they’re spending 40 minutes a day on the social media platform.
 It’s no wonder that 30 million businesses have Facebook fan pages.

-But, is this advertising platform right for the senior care recruitment?
+But, is this advertising platform right for senior care recruitment?
 Your potential patients are older, so it’s natural to think this channel wouldn’t make sense.
 But, after taking a deeper look, senior care marketers will see that there’s an untapped opportunity here.

 It would be foolish for senior care marketers to overlook Facebook advertising.
 Let’s explore the reasons why.

 Senior Care Marketers Can Connect with Adult Children

 Both Boomers and Generation X impact the elder care decision, and those audiences are on Facebook in droves.
 They’re also more likely to interact with brands than their younger counterparts.

 According to a study by SproutSocial, 60% of Boomers look for a brand on social and 7 in 10 Gen Xers will purchase from a brand they follow.

 The study found that Facebook was the most popular social media platform of choice for both of these generations.